 - You should strive to lead a healthy lifestyle throughout your reproductive

 - Consider banking sperm before your 35th birthday to decrease risks to health of mom and baby.

-- Take a multivitamin that is optimized for your sperm health.
-Sperm health =overall health.
-Beli Vitality for men is perfect for you and your sperm!
+- Swap the multivitamin for a specialized men's prenatal that's optimized for your sperm health.
+Sperm health equals overall health.
+Beli Vitality for Men is perfect for you and your sperm!